Christopher Morel Player Props: Cubs vs. Mets

 Christopher Morel At The Plate

-- Morel has driven in a run in 32 games this season (45.7%), including 14 games with more than one RBI (20.0%).
-He has also driven in three or more of his team's runs in seven contests.
+- Morel has had an RBI in 32 games this year (45.1%), including 14 multi-RBI outings (19.7%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.